ctphoenix/Python-Course-Material/chapter7.md

 Homophily is a network characteristic.
 Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
 -  The personal ID for each individual is found in the column `'pid'` in the stored data.
+The course data repository is a URL stored as the string `data_filepath`.
 Read in and store the `key_vilno_1.csv` and `key_vilno_2.csv`, consisting of the personal IDs for Villages 1 and 2, respectively.
 Store as `pid1` and `pid2`.